devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

     - Gitlab: [Webhooks: configure a webhook in GitLab](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#configure-a-webhook-in-gitlab)
 1. Trigger the webhook, using the configured source provider event trigger options
 1. On the chosen Devopness environment, click `View` in the `Applications` card to see a list of existing `Applications`
-1. Click `DETAILS` on the application you triggered the pipeline
+1. In the list of applications, find the application you triggered the pipeline and click the `NAME` of the application
 1. On the upper-right corner click `DEPLOYMENTS`
 1. Click `LOGS` on the action triggered by incoming hook
     > In `START TIME` column, the name of the subject, user or incoming hook, that triggered the action will be visible, e.g: run pipeline 'deploy' on application 'website' using main branch